Mandatory Student Fees: Atlanta

-- The Student Center Fee provides funding support for the operation and long term repair and replacement of the Student Center (East and West), including the annual bond payment for construction of the Student Center facility.
-The Student Center serves as the community center for the campus community providing meeting and event space, lounge and study space, and student services offices.
+- The Student Center Fee provides funding support for the operation and long-term repair and replacement of the Student Center (East and West), including the annual bond payment for construction of the Student Center facility.
+The Student Center serves as the community center for the campus, providing meeting and event space, lounge and study space and student services offices.
 The Student Center hosts over 6,000 events per year and averages over 11,616 patrons in the Center daily.

-- The Library Fee provides funding for extended library hours as well as the upkeep and replacement of furnishings in common areas.
+- The Library Fee provides funding for extended library hours and the renovation of library facilities.

 - The International Education Fee supports Study Abroad by providing scholarships for students to study overseas and provides for compliance with the federally mandated Student and Exchange Visitor Information System, known as SEVIS.

 - The Technology Fee is used primarily to benefit students to assist them in meeting the educational objectives of their academic program by providing access to computers, software, databases, networks and other services.

 - The Sustainability Fee supports campus wide sustainability initiatives.

-In order to keep fees reasonable, many students subsidize services that they do not use.
-It is the intention of the university that the comprehensiveness of the services and programs provided will offer something for everybody.
+Clearly, in order to keep fees reasonable, many students subsidize services that they do not use.
+It is the intention of the university that the comprehensiveness of the services and programs provided will offer something for everyone.